In this article in series about RYA certifications we reveal how to pass the RYA Yachtmaster® Ocean Certificate of Competence.

 - Watchkeeping rota

-- Consumables provisioning: victualling (water and food) and fueling/bunkering - estimating daily usage, amount carried, allowance for delays, calms and emergencies, preparation for what if scenarios (e.g. contamination of water, fridge failure etc.)
+- Consumables provisioning: victualling (water and food) and fueling/bunkering - estimating daily usage, the amount carried, allowance for delays, calms and emergencies, preparation for what-if scenarios (e.g. contamination of water, fridge failure etc.)

 - Consumables monitoring en route: fuel, gas, food, water, battery

 - Methods of charging batteries, battery capacity and electrical consumption calculations